-The project Syntax of Hessian Dialects (SyHD), sponsored by DFG collected, evaluated and analyzed geographically comprehensive data about the main features of the dialect syntax of German as exemplified within the German state of Hesse.
+The project Syntax of Hessian Dialects (SyHD) collected, evaluated and analyzed geographically comprehensive data about the main features of the dialect syntax of German as spoken in the German state of Hesse.
 Data for the assessment was gathered within Hesse as well as in twelve neighboring locations, which served as points of comparison.
-The project’s results, which are now accessible online, include:
+The project, which was sponsored by the German Research Foundation (DFG), was concluded in 2018.
+Its results are now accessible online, and include:

 - In-depth analyses of Hessian dialect syntax, carried out in a systematic synopsis of distinct linguistic subdisciplines.
 Data was examined according to etymology, variation linguistics and syntax theory and the findings were included in scientific publications.

-- An expert system for Hessian dialect syntax consisting of two major components: 1) Data gathered within the framework of the project and edited for further syntactic analyses (SyHD-stats, SyHD-maps) and 2) georeferenced linguistic maps of selected phenomena SyHD-atlas.
+- An expert system for Hessian dialect syntax consisting of data gathered within the framework of the project and edited for further syntactic analyses (SyHD-stats, SyHD-maps) and of georeferenced linguistic maps of selected phenomena SyHD-atlas.